asynchrony-ringo/spark-botkit-salesforce/README.md

 #### Create a Development Salesforce User to Authenticate Your Bot
  1. Login to your Salesforce instance.
  2. [Follow these instructions](https://help.salesforce.com/articleView?id=adding_new_users.htm&type=0) on creating a new User in Salesforce
+ 3. You will need to log in as the user you create in order to generate a security token
+    1. Once logged in, go to the settings for your profile
+    2. Under 'Personal' in the left hand navigation, select 'Reset my security token'
+    3. Click on the 'Reset my security token' button
+    4. Save this security token somewhere - it will be needed in the environment variables

 #### Create the Bot